Steelx86/ProjectEulerSolutions/README.md

 ## These are the solutions to my project Euler problems!
 ---

-I use Ocaml and Python to solve the problems ( with some others on occasion )
+I use Ocaml and Python to solve the problems

 Sorry If I skipped some of the problems.
 Some of the ealier ones can just be solved with a list comprehension in python

+There will also be a lot of comments